Elsdon Best: Work among the Tūhoe

+Photograph of Elsdon Best (left) sitting with Hone Nukunuku (right) on the steps of a house at Waiomatatini in the Gisborne Region, taking notes photographed in 1923 by James Ingram McDonald.

 In 1895, when the Urewera district began to be opened up for European settlement, Best took a position as quarter-master with the road works, beginning in Te Whaiti.
 For the next 15 years, he worked in the district, using his presence in the area to build up a relationship with many Tūhoe elders and record the facts of the culture and traditions of the Tūhoe, which were still relatively intact.
 He recorded his observations in field records and note books that he kept now for the rest of his life.
 His relationship with Tutakangahau is the subject of a 2010 book by Jeffrey Paparoa Holman.
+Makurata Paitini, a Tūhoe weaver, served as his informant.

 Best's devotion to his study, together with his facility in Māori, allowed him to win the confidence of the Tūhoe, whose traditions he published in a series of articles in the Transactions of the New Zealand Institute and the Journal of the Polynesian Society.
 In 1897, he published the monograph Waikaremoana, the Sea of Rippling Waters, With a Tramp through Tuhoe Land, in which he presented the lore of the district.